PREPONDERANCE/Lox/clox/notes.md

 2. A `do..while...` loop in the macro allows for a block of statements without the semicolons.

-3. Prefix expression means we can judge what kind to expression this expression belongs to by just looking at the first token, while an infix expression means we can only determine the expression kind after consuming the first token.
+3. Prefix expression means we can judge what kind of expression this expression belongs to by just looking at the first token, while an infix expression means we can only determine the expression kind after consuming the first token.

 4. `union` is a lot like `struct` except that the fields in `union` overlap with each other, meaning the memory usage in `union` equals the largest field.